platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 ### Reviewers

 To be published in a scientific journal, reviewers need to be able to access and understand the model.
-Various documentation principles can help to ensure this accessibility, including automatically generated application programming interface references, in-code documentation and the generation of metadata.
+Various documentation principles can help to ensure this accessibility, including automatically generated application programming interface (API) references, in-code documentation and the generation of metadata <!-- through packaging? -->.
 Advice on how to write the code is old and simple: "Write code that minimizes the time it would take someone else to understand it---even if that someone else is you." [@Flesch1950].

 But even before a reviewer invests her time in evaluating a model software, much can be done in advance by the author herself.
 In fact, where a reviewer might concentrate on model validation, the author could ensure model verification [@Sargent1994].
 Verification answers the questions: Does the code do what the author intends it to do?
-To ensure this, it has become good software practise to employ unit testing and try to reach a good coverage of the test framework over your entire code base [@Ellims2006], and to integrate automated verification with the source code management service as Continuous Integration [CI,@Shahin2017].
+To ensure this, it has become good software practice to employ unit testing and try to reach a good coverage of the test framework over your entire code base [@Ellims2006], and to integrate automated verification with the source code management service as Continuous Integration [CI,@Shahin2017].

 How does an author deal with the feedback she receives during a friendly or journal-led review?
 Often, this comes as an itemized list of points to address; as such it is in an ideal form to be converted to so-called "issues" or "tickets" in the source code management service, or a dedicated issue tracker system linked to the model software.
 Improvements to the model code can then be tied to the issue tracker, transparently documenting the resolution of those issues, and helping to formulate the rebuttal to reviewer critique.